-With its little streets and the mixture of local and international communities give to the seaside Barceloneta its flavour.
+With its little streets and the mixture of local and international communities give to the seaside Barceloneta its own flavour.
 Located along the marina and the Mediterranean beachfront, smart beach-goers take advantage of the supermarkets and amenities in the area, and then enjoy the seafood tapas bars and beach bars until long after dark.
-Anyone not keen on sun-worshipping can visit the Official Museum of Catalunya or take a trip in the cable car, for an exhilarating view of the city, Montjuïc and the coastline.
+Anyone not keen on a bright sunny side can visit the Official Museum of Catalunya or take a trip in the cable car, for an exhilarating view of the city, Montjuïc and the coastline.
 Just a short walk into the city, beachside Barceloneta makes a very desirable district in Barcelona.

 The old reputation of Raval as being dangerous has been dispersed, thanks to its MACBA art gallery, spawning much artistic breeding and culture into the district.
 Influenced by its National Library, Raval flaunts trendy art book galleries along with cafés and bars for the intellectual crowds.
 Raval is now known for its skate scene, punky music bars and vintage shopping, with several streets dedicated to offering Barcelona's finest.
 Sight-seers can look for Palau Güell or MACBA.
-The district appeals for its good value eateries and at night Raval is popular with the young and trendy, with the best nightlife in the city centre.

 Poble Sec - Montjuïc